lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 | 0.5 < *c* &#8804; 0.8     | mode pitches classes are progressively integrated (0.500001 &rarr; only 1 new pitch class added, 0.8 &rarr; complete mode is employed)
 | 0.8 < *c* &#8804; 1       | all remaining pitch classes of the chromatic scale are progressively integrated

-### Examples of harmonic motives
+### Example of harmonic motives

-Given this harminoc motif:
+Given this harmonic motif:

 ```
 {